bfoz/zenith_ch750sd_brackets/README.md

 # Zenith CH750 Super Duty Brackets

-Custom brackets that can be used to improve wire and hose routing.
+Custom brackets that can be used to improve wire, cable, and hose routing.

 ## Fabrication